Can You Pronounce These Five South Jersey Towns Correctly?

 Besides the NJ-specific "weird odysseys" like Wawa, scrapple, and pork roll, NJ also serves as home to towns with some pretty interesting names.
 What's worse than their names is the way you pronounce them.
 Some of the names look like they'd be pronounced the way you say the word.

-As NJ.com reports though, that's obviously not always the case.
+Sources report, though, that's obviously not always the case.

 It's not pronounced the Spanish way.
 Pronounce the 'ue' part of the word like you'd say "you".
 So, B(you)na.
 Or, as NJ.com writes, "Byoona"

+Oaklyn is another town in Camden County.
+If you're familiar with Runnemede, then from there, you're not too far away.
 In Bergen County, there's Oakland (pronounced Oak-lind), however, this is Oaklyn (oak-lin).
 That won't stop people from adding the 'd' at the end, though.

+Absecon, located in Atlantic County, is not an uncommon one for people to mess up.
 It's not Ab-sick-on, it's Ab-seek-en.
 Don't trust your GPS, especially if you use Apple Maps.
 It says the former, which is INCORRECT.
 Thanks for playing though, Apple.

 This one isn't normally mispronounced by Atlantic County natives, but some NJ residents completely fail to acknowledge the 'n' in the name and say 'brig-uh-teen'.
 As if it were spelled B-r-i-g-a-t-i-n-e.
 There's an 'n' in there, folks.
 It's Brig-an-teen.
 BrigaNtine.
 Brigantine.
 There ya go, you're welcome.